Gepetto/gepetto-viewer-corba/blender/README.md

 ## Recording frames

-First, setup the export by calling `gui.setCaptureTransform (filename, nodeName)` where `nodeName` refers to a node containing all the objects that will be recorded.
+First, setup the export by calling `gui.setCaptureTransform (filename, [nodeName1, nodeName2, ...])` where `[nodeName1, nodeName2, ...]` refers to a node containing all the objects that will be recorded.

 - Frame by frame record:
 a frame can then be saved using `gui.captureTransform ()` to capture the current state.
 - Capturing on refresh:
-use `gui.captureTransformOnRefresh(true)` to start capturing and `gui.captureTransformOnRefresh(false)` to stop it.
+use `gui.captureTransformOnRefresh(True)` to start capturing and `gui.captureTransformOnRefresh(False)` to stop it.

 **Notice**: datas will be appended to `filename` so it must be empty at the beginning.
 Otherwise, you will get an error when loading the file into blender.